Hi, my name is

 About Me

-I'm a 3rd year Mechanical Engineering student at Northeastern University with a passion for robotics and aerospace.
+I'm a recent graduate from Northeastern University with a passion for aerosapce and robotics.
 I love everything engineering, and I'm happiest when working on interdisciplinary projects and learning new things.
+I recently joined Blue Origin full-time as a member of their Avionics Software New Graduate Rotation program, where I'm developing safety-critical flight software.

-When not in class or building model rockets, I can usually be found crocheting, sailing, or playing Terraforming Mars.
+When not developing software for rockets both real and model, I can usually be found crocheting, sailing, or playing Terraforming Mars.

 Here are some of the tools and software I’ve had experience using: